jpverkamp/blog/content/reviews/movies/Maleficent.md

 Well.
 Not really.
 But it's fun to say. :smile:

 More acurately, Maleficient was surprisingly good.
 I seem to be saying that a lot this year, but it's still true.
-Based on the trailers, I was mostly going because I thought {{< wikipedia "Angelina Jolie" >}} would make an awesome villain (she did) and I thought the raising of the wall of thorns scene looked cool (it did).
+Based on the trailers, I was mostly going because I thought [[wiki:Angelina Jolie]]() would make an awesome villain (she did) and I thought the raising of the wall of thorns scene looked cool (it did).

-Unfortunately, other than Jolie, I wasn't particularly thrilled with any of the other characters. {{< wikipedia page="Sharlto Copley's" text="Sharlto Copley" >}} King Stefen did 'evil' well enough and {{< wikipedia "Elle Fanning" >}} certainly had the right blend of innocent/clueless, but I just felt they could have done better.
+Unfortunately, other than Jolie, I wasn't particularly thrilled with any of the other characters. [[wiki:Sharlto Copley's|Sharlto Copley]]() King Stefen did 'evil' well enough and [[wiki:Elle Fanning]]() certainly had the right blend of innocent/clueless, but I just felt they could have done better.
 On the other hand, Jolie carries the movie almost by herself.
 She really fits the role that well.

 One interesting thing that a lot of people have been talking about is the rape analogue when King Stefan drugs Meleficent and removes her wings.
 Honestly, I thought it was well done.
 Rape is a problem in our modern culture and if this gets people talking then that's a good thing.
 I'm not sure that murder was the proper response (even if there was far more than just this one reason), but that makes the conversation even better.